 In general, the Andes Mountains are known for their unpredictable weather, so please come prepared for both warm and cold temperatures, and rainy and dry conditions.
 We have two main seasons in the Andes Moutnains, the rainy season (November-March) and the dry season (April-October).

 During the rainy, warmer season temperatures average around 15°C / 60°F during the day and 5°C / 40°F at night.
-However, with a high chance of rain and wind at the Salkantay Pass, these temperatures may feel a lot colder to you.
+However, these temperatures may feel a lot colder to you.